Él (film): Plot

 The film opens during a foot washing ceremony in a Christian church where a man named Francisco sees an attractive young woman from across the room.
-They have seen each other many times before, and she seems reluctant to engage him.
 She leaves the church and escapes Francisco, despite his attempt to chase after her.
 Another day, Francisco finds her again in the church.
 He works up the courage to speak with her, but she seems uninterested, and insists that they can never speak to each other again.
 Francisco follows her to a restaurant and sees her meeting with Raul, a close friend of his.